Freestone · Mixed · Northern California

 McCloud River

-McCloud River venue image
+McCloud River fishing venue photo

 Cold, spring-influenced freestone running through a forested canyon, and the home water of the native McCloud redband — which is reason enough to wade carefully on the bouldery bed.

 Low and clear — careful approach country.
-Take your time — read the water before you cast.
+A morning for the obvious fish only.

 Level